Ficksburg: Notable residents

+After completing his early studies, Charles Robberts Swart worked as a teacher at the high school in Ficksburg from 1914 until the end of 1915.
+During the period of the 1914 Rebellion, Swart was arrested on 11 November 1914 after he had taken a photograph of the town guard.
+He was brought before a military council on a charge of espionage and detained in a cell.
+After several days of solitary confinement, during which local schoolchildren reportedly brought food and books for him, he was again questioned by the military authorities.
+He was eventually allowed to resume his teaching duties under house arrest, as the matriculation and school-leaving examinations were approaching.
+Outside school hours he was permitted to leave his residence only with a special pass.
+The prison cell where he had been held was later declared a national monument.

+Swart later became the last Governor-General of the Union of South Africa and the first State President of South Africa.

 Media

 The Ficksburg News began publication as a community newspaper in the early 1900s and, after a hiatus in the 1970s, resumed in its present form in 1979.
 The town also has a community radio station that broadcasts to the surrounding towns of Fouriesburg, Clocolan and Ladybrand.
 Sesoto FM broadcast 24 hours per day in Sesotho.

 In the 1930s and throughout the "war years" the editor of the Ficksburg News was Harold Lloyd, whose son, Michael, also a journalist, became well known as the editor of The Star, The Natal Mercury and the Diamond Fields Advertiser, among other leading newspapers.
 After suffering many tribulations as a prisoner-of-war, he became an Anglican priest and, at the time of his death, was the rector of St. Alban's Church in Kimberley.
 Both Lloyds were responsible for kindling in the well-known writer, Marie Warder, the desire to become a journalist.

 A rarity for French tourists visiting Ficksburg is that it has a repeater for Radio France International (RFI) in the case of Ficksburg, because of the multitude of French missionaries in the neighboring country of Lesotho.
 Radiomonde Français International broadcasts 24 hours per day in French and English on 96.5 FM Stereo exclusively to Ficksburg.
 The BBC World Service radio station broadcasts from London 24 hours per day on 90.2 FM Stereo.